openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/ov_transformations.rst

 How to debug transformations
 ############################

-If you are using ``ngraph::pass::Manager`` to run sequence of transformations, you can get additional debug capabilities by using the following environment variables:
+If you are using ``ov::pass::Manager`` to run sequence of transformations, you can get additional debug capabilities by using the following environment variables:

 .. code-block:: cpp